Resources: Tenancy Deposit Protection Scheme, SAFEagent & NALS

 Whilst we have no responsibility to ensure you as a tenant insure your own property, we always advise that it is good practice to have sound contents insurance cover.

-As a tenant, where you are occupying someone else’s property we do insist that you take out insurance providing cover for accidental cover for any Landlord’s contents at the property.
+As a tenant, where you are occupying someone else’s property we recommend that you take out insurance providing cover for accidental cover for any Landlord’s contents at the property.
 This provides you with the assurance that an unforeseen accident (such as spilled glass of wine staining a Landlord’s carpet) will be covered for replacement, saving any implications on your tenancy deposit.

 Specialist insurance for tenants is available at small cost from a number of providers, please call us for further information.